adrianocanofre/aws-architect-certified/topics/route53/route53.md

 Alias records are used to map resource record sets in your hosted Zone to Elastic Load Balancers, CloudFront distrivutions, or s3 buckets that are configured as websites.

-#### Exam Tips

-* ELBs do not have pre-defined IPv4 addresses; you resolve to them using a DNS name;
-* Difference between an Alias Record and a CNAME;
-* Each zone contains a single SOA record;

 ## Routing Policies Available On AWS

 * Simple Routing